-The Division of Liberal Arts and Humanities consists of three departments: the Department of Philosophy, Ethics, and Art History, the Department of Comparative History, and the Department of Geography.
-After enrollment, students identify what they would like to study, then at the end of their first year, select a main program offered by the individual departments of the Division of Liberal Arts and Humanities and the Global Studies Program.
+The Division of Liberal Arts and Humanities consists of following programs: the Program of Philosophy, Ethics, and Art History, the Program of Comparative History, and the Program of Geography.
+After enrollment, students identify what they would like to study, then at the end of their first year, select a main program offered by the Division of Liberal Arts and Humanities or the Global Studies Program.
 Through the AO Entrance Exam, we seek students who have well-balanced basic academic skills in English, mathematics, and Japanese, and who have a concrete vision of their future to a certain extent.

-The Division of Languages and Culture consists of four departments: the Department of Japanese Language and Literature, the Department of Chinese Language and Culture, the Department of English Language and Culture, and the Department of French Language and Culture.
+The Division of Languages and Culture consists of following main and enhancement programs: the Program of Japanese Language and Literature, the Program of Chinese Language and Culture, the Program of English Language and Culture, and the Program of French Language and Culture.
 These departments aim to help students acquire a deep understanding of, and a high level of proficiency in, the relevant language, and conduct full-scale analysis of the literature and culture of each linguistic area.
-Accordingly, in all of these four departments, we seek students who have a sufficient level of basic academic abilities in both the humanities and science, and who have a lively intellectual curiosity, and a love of words.
-Ultimately, the student's department of affiliation is determined at the end of her first year after enrollment, under the same conditions as students who were admitted through the general entrance exam.
+Accordingly, in all of these programs, we seek students who have a sufficient level of basic academic abilities in both the humanities and science, and who have a lively intellectual curiosity, and a love of words.
+Ultimately, the student's main program is determined at the end of her first year after enrollment, under the same conditions as students who were admitted through the general entrance exam.